Improving the Trade App

 Key Improvements

-Feedback throughout the process
+Feedback for user throughout the process

 Impact